 when no one else ever cared.

-During Black History Month, Sanctuary of Hope launched our Tales of Resilience.
+Last year during Black History Month, Sanctuary of Hope launched our Tales of Resilience.
 These short tales by young people elevating themselves are meant to inspire and showcase practices that produce positive outcomes.

 We believe that young people are our greatest assets.
 Their resilient efforts are blossoming through concrete.
 Our first Tales of Resilience is by Nathaniel, an amazing young man, who is taking steps to build a better future for himself.
 Check out other tales on SOH’s YouTube Channel.